mohlemeyer/vertxQunitSinon/README.md

 ## Status
 The code is in a *Works for me* state.

-Above that it was possible to port most of the QUnit self tests so there might be a little more trust in the correct functioning of this test framework on Vert.x.
-To run the tests for QUnit start this module with `vertx runmod {module_name}`.
+Above that it was possible to port most of the QUnit self tests, so there might be a little more trust in the correct functioning of this test framework on Vert.x.
+To run the tests for QUnit start this module with `vertx runmod mohlemeyer~vertxQunitSinon-{version}`.
 The `main` is set to the startup script for the testrunner.
 Test results will be printed to the console and written as JUnit output to `./jslibs/qunit/test/testresult/test.xml`.

 To my regret the unit tests for Sinon.JS could not be easily ported to Vert.x since (at least on node) they seem to require some parts of the Buster.JS